German cover letter guide – beat ATS systems & get noticed by local employers

-Writing a German cover letter in another hurdle on your path to getting a job in this country.
+Writing a German cover letter in another hurdle on your way to getting a job in this country.

 While the general purpose & content is probably similar to what you already know in your home country, some adaptation work might be necessary.
 This guide points out to the elements to include so you can convince recruiters you are the right one for the job.